CEMRSR/portfoliow/docs/api/README.md

 # API Overview

-The bjornmelin-platform-io API is built on AWS Lambda with Edge capabilities, using tRPC for end-to-end type safety.
+The kegabmaranan-platform-io API is built on AWS Lambda with Edge capabilities, using tRPC for end-to-end type safety.

 ## Architecture